digitalerase/deployer-extended-wordpress-composer/README.rst

 This package provides deploy task for deploying WordPress with deployer (deployer.org) and additionally a tasks to synchronize database and media files.

-The deployment is expected to be compatible with capistrano based for https://roots.io/bedrock/
+The deployment is expected to be compatible with composer based WordPress projects based on https://roots.io/bedrock/

 Dependencies
 ------------

 This package depends on following packages:

-- | `sourcebroker/deployer-extended`_
+- | `digitalerase/deployer-extended`_
   | Package which provides some deployer tasks that can be used for any framework or CMS.

-- | `sourcebroker/deployer-extended-database`_
+- | `digitalerase/deployer-extended-database`_
   | Package which provides some php framework independent deployer tasks to synchronize database.

-- | `sourcebroker/deployer-extended-media`_
+- | `digitalerase/deployer-extended-media`_
   | Package which provides some php framework independent deployer tasks to synchronize media.

 - | `wp-cli/search-replace-command`_